pyeventsourcing/eventsourcing/README.md

 returned.
 In general, subscribers are policies of the application, which may execute further commands whenever an particular kind of event is received.
 Publishers of domain events are typically the methods of an entity.

+**Persistence Policy** - Subscribes to receive published domain events.
+Appends the domain events to the event store whenever a domain event is published.
+Domain events are typically published by the methods of an entity.

 **Customizable Datastore** — Flexible mapping between domain events and sequenced items, and between sequenced items and your database.
 Allows support to be added for